boardzilla/boardzilla-docs/docs/ui/layout.md

 ---
 # Layout

-A layout is basically just a strategy for how items are visually placed inside other items.
-A layout might say that items should be laid out in a row, or a stack, or a grid.
-When many items enter the same space, it might say that they should scale down to fit, should squish together, or that only a certain number should actually be visible.
+Customizing the game UI probably requires declaring several layouts.
+Each layout provides a strategy for a given game element about how items should be visually placed inside it.
+A layout might declare that for a given area, items should be laid out in a row, or a stack, or a grid.
+When many items enter the same space, it might declare whether they should scale down to fit, should squish together, or whether only a certain number of them should actually be visible.

 All layout declarations go in the `layout` of the main [`render`](../api/modules#render) function, e.g.: